-The entire nation is invited to take time out and to ‘Drop Everything and Read’ for twenty minutes at 12 noon on Friday April 12th 2019.
+On Friday April 12th 2019, over 204,00 individuals, book clubs, corporates and schools registered to take time out and to ‘Drop Everything and Read’ for twenty minutes at 12 noon.
+This was an extraordinary increase of over 207% participation.
 The simple but very effective idea is to promote the importance of literacy and reading for pleasure by having as many people as possible read at the same time on the same day.
 Work will be put down, computer screens will be turned off, school-texts put away and everyone will be encouraged to pick up a book, magazine, newspaper, e-book, audio book, etc. and to read quietly, or indeed be read to, for twenty minutes.
 The main focus of this national DEAR challenge is to draw attention to the importance of reading for pleasure.
 If reading is to become a lifelong habit then young people must see themselves as participants in a community that views reading as a significant and enjoyable activity.

 Goal of Campaign